...

 What Is Cash Flow Analysis and Why It Is So Important

 A company’s cash flow is the sum of its cash and cash equivalents, such as securities, during a specific period.
-The cash on hand determines the operational capability of a company.
+The cash on hand determines a company’s operational capability.
 The more cash a firm has on hand and the lower its cash burn rate, the more flexibility it has and, typically, the more valuable it is.

-Fundamentally, a company’s capacity to produce positive cash flows, or its capacity to optimize long-term free cash flow, determines its ability to create value for shareholders (FCF).
+Fundamentally, a company’s capacity to produce positive cash flows or optimize long-term free cash flow determines its ability to create value for shareholders (FCF).
 FCF is the amount of cash a company generates from its operations.
 You can calculate FCF after deducting the funds you have used for capital expenditures (CapEx).

 Profit is different from cash flow as cash flow is the money that comes into your company and goes out on expenses.
-However, profit is the amount left over after business expenses are subtracted from total revenue.
+However, profit remains after business expenses are subtracted from total revenue.

 What Is Cash Flow Analysis?